Table of Contents

 Introduction

 Herbs are more than just a sprinkle on your food—they're the secret sauce behind some of the world's most iconic dishes.
 Whether you're a seasoned chef or a kitchen newbie, understanding the types of herbs and how they can transform your cooking is essential.
-In this article, we'll dive into the different categories of herbs, their unique flavors, and practical tips for using them effectively.
+In this article, we'll dive into the different categories of herbs and spices, their unique flavors, and practical tips for using them effectively.

-Herbs come from the leaves, flowers, or stems of aromatic plants.
+Herbs typically come from the leaves, flowers, or stems of aromatic plants.
 They're often used fresh or dried to add flavor, aroma, and even medicinal properties to food.
-Unlike spices, which usually come from seeds, bark, or roots, herbs are typically leafy and more delicate in flavor.
-However, both herbs and spices play a crucial role in global cuisines.
+Spices, on the other hand, usually come from seeds, bark, roots, or fruits.

-When it comes to the types of herbs, there are many classifications, including:
+When it comes to the types of herbs and spices, there are many classifications, including:

 - Leafy Herbs: Basil, parsley, cilantro